 Instructions

-- Rinse your file in cold water and pat dry.
+- Rinse your fillet in cold water and pat dry.
 Freeze it for 24 hours minimum.
 Thaw it in the fridge.

-- Brush with your fingers on top of the file and remove bones if you feel any.
-Pick the bones out with your fingers or tweezers
+- Brush with your fingers on top of the fillet and remove bones if you feel any.
+Pick the bones out with your fingers or with a tweezer.

-- Put your fish on plastic wrap or aluminum foil.
+- Put your salmon in a dish covered with plastic wrap or aluminum foil.

 - Sprinkle the sugar evenly on top.
 Add the salt.
-Put more salt on the thick middle part and more thinly on the thin parts.
+Put heavier with salt on the thick middle part and less on the thin parts.

 - Add some pepper and chopped fresh dill on the surface if you want to.
 Pepper can be ground somewhat with a mortar and pestle.

-- Put it then inside some container box, since it loses liquid.
-Let the salmon cure in the fridge for at least 12 hours.
+- Let the salmon cure in the fridge for at least a day.
+36-48 hours is the average.

-- After curing wipe away the salt and spices.
-You can rinse it and pat it dry with some paper towel.
-Slice the flesh thinly without the skin.
+- After curing, wipe away the salt and spices.
+You can rinse it and pat it dry with a paper towel.
+Slice the flesh thinly with a sharp knife (without the skin).

 Leave a Reply